 In Canada, student financial assistance is available from the federal and provincial/territorial governments.
 Your application would be made through the province in which you are considered a resident.

 There are two main forms of government assistance available: loans and grants.
-Student loans must be paid back with interest but in most cases the grants do not need to be repaid.
+Student loans must be paid back but in most cases the grants do not need to be repaid.

 Benefits of government student assistance